Germany flies in seasonal farm workers amid virus measures

 “This is important and good news for our farmers,” she said.
 “Because the harvest doesn’t wait and you can’t delay sowing the fields.”

+The government will work with farmers along the way to determine if more needs to be done, she said.

+“We will need to always reevaluate the situation and then act, and act quickly,” she said.

 Ahead of time, interested workers have to register online and have their information checked by federal police.
-Farmers needing help register online with Eurowings, the airline contracted to bring the workers in, saying when they’re needed and where.
+Farmers needing help register online with Eurowings, one of the airlines contracted to bring the workers in, saying when they’re needed and where.

 So far, 9,900 people had registered for April and another 4,300 for May.